 - 3.3 Most Library staff are unlikely to undertake unaccompanied care or supervision of children or vulnerable adults.
-However, the following categories of employee have a marginally higher likelihood of this must familiarise themselves with this policy and the appropriate procedures relating to safeguarding, and may receive additional training where appropriate: - First Aiders - Members of the Buildings and Facilities team - Members of the Programmes team - Members of the Member Services team - Members of the Membership team - Members of the Fundraising team - HR Manager - All members of the Executive - Any employee whose work brings them regularly into contact with children or vulnerable adults. - Trustees (on the basis of their ultimate responsibility for the Library) - from harm all those who come into contact with it.
+However, the following categories of employee have a marginally higher likelihood of this must familiarise themselves with this policy and the appropriate procedures relating to safeguarding, and may receive additional training where appropriate: - First Aiders - Members of the Buildings and Facilities team - Members of the Programmes team - Members of the Member Services team - Members of the Membership team - Members of the Fundraising team - HR Manager - All members of the Executive - Any employee whose work brings them regularly into contact with children or vulnerable adults. - Trustees (on the basis of their ultimate responsibility for the Library) - 3.4 The Trustees have ultimate responsibility for ensuring that the Library protects from harm all those who come into contact with it.
 The Trustees have oversight of the Library's safeguarding and linked policies and oversee the Library's handling of safeguarding reports.
-The Trustees also have responsibility for deciding whether any serious incident reports need to be made to the Charity Commission in relation to safeguarding incidents. - 3.5 The Library also has a Lead Trustee for Safeguarding who is the safeguarding point of contact on the trustee board.
-The Lead Trustee is currently Philip Broadley. - The Buildings Manager will be the Library's Designated Safeguarding Officer (DSO) and has the responsibility for ensuring the maintenance, regular review and updating of this policy.
+The Trustees also have responsibility for deciding whether any serious incident reports need to be made to the Charity Commission in relation to safeguarding incidents.1 - 3.5 The Library also has a Lead Trustee for Safeguarding who is the safeguarding point of contact on the trustee board.
+The Lead Trustee is currently John Colenutt. - The Buildings Manager will be the Library's Designated Safeguarding Officer (DSO) and has the responsibility for ensuring the maintenance, regular review and updating of this policy.
 The Head of Member Services and Head of Programmes will be the deputy DSOs.